5.5 Working with Extracted Spectra

 Adjusting the Background Subtraction

 For first order spectra, two background regions offset from the extraction region are used to determine the background.
-A number of the parameters defining the way the background is derived can be adjusted by changing parameters of the x1d task.
+A number of parameters defining the way the background is derived can be adjusted by changing parameters of the x1d task.
 Note that for echelle data, when the background subtraction is done using the sd2c scattered light correction algorithm, most of these parameters do not affect the final background (see Section 3.4.20).

 Changing the Background Smoothing Algorithm